Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Recommendations for Designing Interfaces for Envisioning

 \textbf{Design Pattern 2 -- Suggest Ideas for Prompting:} Many systems proactively offer users prompt suggestions.
-Some of them are aimed at assisting users who may not be as familiar with LLM-enabled interfaces, others serve as ideation partners in the cognitive task workflow.
-In addition to providing ideas for prompts, the examples and suggestions emphasize the importance of clarity and precision in language.
-If these suggestions come from examples the model is fine-tuned on, they can also help better align a user's intentions with model behavior.
+Some of them are aimed at assisting users who may not be as familiar with LLM-enabled interfaces, while others serve as ideation partners in the cognitive task workflow.
+In addition to providing ideas for prompts, examples and suggestions emphasize the importance of clarity and precision in language.
+If these suggestions come from examples where the model is fine-tuned, they can also help better align a user's intentions with model behavior.
 For example, ChatGPT~\cite{chatgpt} provides standalone prompt examples to showcase its utility.
 On the other hand, Notion~\cite{notion}, which is a tool for knowledge management, not only offers possible ways to use AI to improve your writing (i.e., ``Change tone''): it also gives suggestions on how to prompt an LLM to steer these improvements in a certain direction (i.e., ``Professional,'' ``Casual,'' ``Straightforward'').
 These patterns lead to two Tenets, namely: \textit{LLMs can serve as cognitive partners in task formulation [T2] }, and \textit{A focus on clear, precise written language will help to bridge the gap between human intention and LLM output [T3].}

-\textbf{Design Pattern 3 - Provide Multiple Outputs:} Rather than generate one example based on a user prompt, systems may provide numerous outputs from an LLM.
-This can be achieved by setting the \textit{temperature} of the model -- a parameter that dictates randomness -- greater than $0$ and giving the model the same prompt or by explicitly asking the model to give more than one example.
-This feature allows users to view multiple options to see which one best fits their intentions.
-Furthermore, providing numerous outputs helps users link the effects of changes in prompts to changes in the final output of the model.
+\textbf{Design Pattern 3 - Provide Multiple Outputs:} Rather than generate one output based on a user prompt, LLM systems may provide numerous outputs.
+This can be achieved by setting the \textit{temperature} of the model -- a parameter that dictates randomness -- greater than $0$ and giving the model the same prompt or explicitly asking the model to give more than one example.
+This feature allows users to view multiple options to see which best fits their intentions.
+Furthermore, providing multiple outputs helps users link the effects of changes in prompts to changes in the final output of the model.
 Some systems also support grouping and clustering model outputs to make this process easier.
 For instance, BotDesigner \cite{zamfirescu2023johnny} lets users manually assign a tag to model outputs, while Sensecape \cite{suh2023sensecape} groups relevant topics together semantically based on a high-level topic.
-These features support the tenet that \textit{ LLMs should communicate to users their divergent thinking strategies [T4].}
+These features support the tenet that \textit{ LLMs should support users through their divergent thinking strategies [T4].}